Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 Reality orientation exercises

-Studies support the use of orientation exercises, which may help cue individuals with Alzheimer’s into their surroundings, improve cognitive functioning, and improve self-esteem in those with mild to moderate Alzheimer’s.
+Studies support the use of orientation exercises, which may cue individuals with Alzheimer’s into their surroundings, improve cognitive functioning, and improve self-esteem in those with mild to moderate Alzheimer’s disease.
 However, memory orientation is not shown to improve behavior or mood, and it can cause distress in some people.
-Orientation exercises should be guided by the way people with Alzheimer’s respond to them.
-The following are some tips for caregivers and loved ones with regard to orientation exercises, which may only work at certain stages of Alzheimer’s:
+Orientation exercises can be guided by the way people with Alzheimer’s disease respond to them.
+The following tips may help caregivers and loved ones concerning orientation exercises, which may only work at certain stages of Alzheimer’s disease:

 • Use people’s names frequently